 Inbound usually attracts via resources, blogs, etc. Then, reps look at personas to make sure they are a good fit.
 Outbound starts with the ideal buyer in mind before your leads even know you’re coming.

-Targeting the leads you’d like to become clients can dramatically hone your marketing resources while simultaneously reducing the sales cycle steps needed.
+Targeting the leads you’d like to become clients can dramatically hone your marketing resources while simultaneously reducing the sales process steps needed.

 We’ve written a post about this here, but here are the quick tips for picking your favorite leads:

-- Develop Your Pitch: You can’t just ask them if they wanna buy your stuff.
+- Develop your pitch: You can’t just ask them if they wanna buy your stuff.
 It’s more of a matter of selling what they want to achieve and then establishing yourself as the service or agency that can bring in those results.
-That’s going to take a little content marketing (e.g. white paper, webinar, other resource).
+That’s going to take a little content marketing (e.g. white paper, webinar, other resources).
 Send them something that’s valuable and they’ll be more likely to reciprocate.

-What You’re After: The connect stage transitions into the next when a lead actually responds to your outreach efforts.
+What you’re after: The connect stage transitions into the next when a lead actually responds to your outreach efforts.
 Meaning they email you back or answer the phone.
-They’ll move to qualifying or just tell you to leave them alone — either way is better fine.
+They’ll move to qualifying or just tell you to leave them alone — either way is fine.